-Now I have been to a lot of zoos in my life but I think Prehistoric Pets probably has more reptiles than any zoo I have been to.
-I was blown away but how much crazy stuff this small little place could hold as it has everything from 350 pound snakes to desert tortoises.
-Definitely a fun trip for the whole family, read on for my review.
+Now I have been to a lot of zoos in my life, but I think Prehistoric Pets probably has more reptiles than any zoo I have been to.
+I was blown away but how much crazy stuff this small little place could hold as it has everything from 350-pound snakes to desert tortoises.
+A fun trip for the whole family, read on for my review.

 The history of Prehistoric Pets begins in 1988 when an ex-fisherman named Jay Brewer and his wife Becky opened a pet store in Fountain Valley, CA. The store was called Pet Country, and while stocking a variety of pets and pet supplies, the store was one of the first in the area to stock a large supply of reptiles.

 The first cage that greets you when you enter is that of Twinkie, the 350 pound snake that they claim is the largest in captivity.
-It really was a massive snake.
-Check out this video to see people from the store handling it.
-Update 2015 – Unfortunately I have been told that Twinkie has passed away.
+It was a massive snake.
+Update 2015 – Unfortunately, I have been told that Twinkie has passed away.

-The zoo area itself actually winds around and down a corridor where you can see these lizards that I swear were like 3 feet long.
-It was nuts to see how many different types and species they really had.
-Here is some of the pictures from my adventure.
+The zoo area itself winds around and down a corridor where you can see these lizards that I swear were like 3 feet long.
+It was nuts to see how many different types and species they had.
+Here are some of the pictures from my adventure.

-After reading the reviews online I was surprised people complained as much as they did.
+After reading the reviews online, I was surprised people complained as much as they did.
 I thought Prehistoric Pets was a great adventure and 5 dollars well spent.
-If your into reptiles and animals like this I highly suggest you give it a try.
+If you’re into reptiles and animals like this, I highly suggest you give it a try.